gabriel-ing/Quickstarts/ServerSideCoding/Getting started with server-side coding.md

 ```

 Subscripts and values can be any type.
 If you create a SQL table in IRIS, it will be stored as a global, with each row being stored under a different index ID.

+For a detailed explaination of globals, see: [Video: What Are Globals? | Youtube](https://www.youtube.com/watch?v=jJifoZq2bW0)

 ### Embedded Python